igor-sadchenko/SVNDetails/install/readme.txt

 Version history
 ---------------

+Version 1.31 (090326)
+  CHANGE: TSVNCache.exe will be automatically started if not running (Thanks to tufftaeh for idea to do so ;-)

 Version 1.30 (090325)
   CHANGE: SVN Status text now configurable via contplug.ini (Thanks to Klaus Fülscher for feature request ;-)